rangle/ngCourse2/handout/testing/Unit Testing Components.md

 });
 ```

 We have created two tests, one for `setMessage`, and the other for `clearMessage`.
 In order to call those functions on the `MessageComponent` class we have to initiate it, and we do this with the `beforeEach` function.
 The `beforeEach` function is called before each test is performed, it is where all initiate required for testing takes place.
-Once our `MessageComponent` object is created we can call `setMessage` and `clearMessage` and anaylize the results of those actions.
+Once our `MessageComponent` object is created we can call `setMessage` and `clearMessage` and analyze the results of those actions.
 We formulate an expected result, and then test to see if the result we were expecting came to be.
 Here we are testing whether or not the message we tried to set modified the `MessageComponent` property `message` to the value we intended.
-If it did, then the test was sucessful and our `MessageComponent` works as expected.
+If it did, then the test was successful and our `MessageComponent` works as expected.

 ## Injecting Dependencies and DOM Changes